Reisterstown Plaza station

+History

 Prior to 1987, when the Metro was extended to Owings Mills, the Reisterstown Plaza station was the final stop on the line in the northwestern direction.

 In 1993, the Reisterstown Plaza station started to close early at 8 PM in order to save costs, and buses were extended to the Rogers Avenue station at the time.
 Within a few years, this early closure was abolished, and the station started to remain open until midnight again.